Cardiovascular Biology and Disease

 Systems genetics approaches to identify mechanisms of complex disease.

-Research Assistant Professor, Cellular and Molecular Medicine (Career Track)
+Assistant Research Professor, Cellular and Molecular Medicine (Research Series Track) (Career Track)

 (520) 626-7616